 Earn bigâ€‘time cash back that never expires.

 Convenience Fees toÂ Pay Taxes with a Credit Card

 When you pay taxes with a credit card, expect to pay what is known as a â€śconvenience feeâ€ť or â€śprocessing chargeâ€ť.
 This fee is charged by the service provider that processes the payment for the IRS, and is included in addition to the regular interest charged.
 As of September 2017,Â Â range from 1.87 percent to 2.00 percent of the amount charged to your card, depending on which payment processing company you choose, with a minimum convenience fee ranging from $2.50 to $2.69.

 Credit Card Convenience Fees When e-Filing

-- you may file taxes early and pay outstanding taxes at a later date when e-filing and paying with a credit card through a tax preparation software practice
+- you may file taxes early and pay outstanding taxes at a later date when e-filing and paying with a credit card through the tax preparation software

-- some tax software lets users make one partial payment (must be at least $1.00), allowing you to avoid filing an extension form such as Form 4868
+- some tax software lets users make one partial payment (must be at least $1.00)

 - tax preparation software packages do NOT let taxpayers make multiple payments through their systems

 If you’re considering using a credit card to pay your outstanding tax bill, understand that this may impact your credit score.
 As your credit card balance increases, your credit utilization ratio increases.
 This represents the ratio of your total credit balance to your total credit limits, and an increasing ratio may indicate you’re experiencing financial difficulties.
 This suggests an increased risk to lenders, which may affect your credit score.

 Credit Card Interest vs. IRS Interest

 While paying for taxes on a credit card does incur convenience fees and interest costs, it may be less costly than not paying your taxes and being faced with IRS interest and penalties for late or unpaid taxes.
 These penalties and fines may include: